jbossdemocentral/rhdm7-qlb-loan-demo/README.md

 1. Ask for a Loan (either using the rest api or the frontend ui) with the following parameters.
 The Loan should be approved.

     * Name: Billy Bob
-    * Age: 65
+    * Age: 17
     * Credit Score: 410
     * Yearly Income: 90000
     * Loan Amount: 250000
     * Duration: 10

-2. Open Business Central in another tab, open the project "loan-pre-approval", and open the rule `eligibility-too-old-applicant`.
+2. Open Business Central in another tab, open the project "loan-pre-approval", and open the rule `eligibility-too-young-applicant`.
 Change the maximum age to 60. **Save** and close the file.
 3. Deploy the project again by clicking the `Deploy` button.
 4. Open the QLB UI frontend application, and simply submit the form again without changing the data or reloading the page.
 You should see the new rules are already in use.
     ![](./docs/demo-images/qlb_ui_reject.png)